Separating Fact From Fiction About Medical Malpractice

 On a rare occasion that a State Medical Board does act against an incompetent physician, it is not uncommon that they are encouraged to simply move to another state.
 Thus, they can often avoid disciplinary proceedings by packing their bags.

 One of the myths that has been perpetrated upon the public by the medical lobby, is that there has been an explosion in the number of medical malpractice claims.
-Despite the hundreds of thousands killed or injured, the number of claims is declining.
+Despite the hundreds of thousands killed or hurt, the number of claims is declining.
 Since 1985 the number of malpractice claims has dropped at an annual rate of 8.9%.
 Even the AMA’s own statistics verify that the frequency of claims against physicians has declined.
 As a result of such information and their research, the Harvard Malpractice Study Team concluded “We do not now have a problem of too many claims; if anything there are too few”.

 Another myth is the assertion that there are vast numbers of unjustified claims.
 The costs associated with presenting a malpractice case, due to the requirement of expert testimony, combined with the time commitment malpractice cases require, leads to very restrictive screening processes by those lawyers who specialize in handling malpractice claims.
 Furthermore, one of the major New Jersey malpractice carriers utilizes a peer review system which finds that a significant number of cases are meritorious and properly settled.
-Thus, doctors do find errors in their colleagues’ care that require compensating the injured patient.
+Thus, doctors do find errors in their colleagues’ care that require compensating the hurt patient.

 The belief that medical liability awards are rising is also a without foundation.
 Patients bear a significant burden when making claims of malpractice against their physicians.
 The resources available to health care providers and their insurers are vastly greater than those available to their patients.
 Since malpractice carriers settle the obvious cases of malpractice, it is not surprising that the doctors win the majority of cases that go to trial.
 Although individual cases can be used to suggest we have run away juries, system wide reviews show that the average award is far less than the rare large verdict.